joshdaos/GitSumCoffee/README.md

 Routes:
-Post - adding to bag and adding an account by signing up Put - update quantity of product and remove items from bag Delete - admin deletes product items from admin url Show - view selected product items
+Post - adding to bag and adding an account by signing up Put - updating quantity of product and removing items from bag Delete - admin deletes product items from admin url Show - user can view selected product items
-*/